 Tracking Analysis Tools

 The tracking analyst extension is for moving-objects with the dimension of time.
 By integrating with GPS, it tracks the movement of anything historic or real-time.
-Also, because you have time, you can chart it out through time series animation.

 - Make tracking layer using temporal layer.

 Summary: What is ArcToolbox?

 We’ve reviewed the main toolsets for ArcToolbox.

 Each one provides a set of unique tools in ArcGIS Desktop and ArcGIS Pro.